Considerations for Your Business Budget

 Production Volume and Cost

-Once you have your desired revenues, you can begin to determine the number of products or services you need to sell to make your revenue goals.
+Once you have your desired sales revenue, you can begin to determine the number of products or services you need to sell to make your revenue goals.
 The costs of production for your services or products will allow you to see if you have set your revenue goals too high or too low.

 Production volume is the number of units a business has to produce to meet it's sales goals.
 It is also the total amount your business can produce in a period.